 More than 60% of Americans own pets, so disallowing pets will definitely limit your pool of tenants.
 However, pets can cause significant wear and tear.
 If you decide to allow pets, you’ll need to create a policy that states the number, kind, and size of pets.
 If lawful in your area, you may also want to include a pet deposit.

 First, set a date on which rent is late.
 Typically if rent is due on the first of the month, it’s late on the fifth.
 Some landlords set a late fee based on percentage, such as 5% of the monthly rent.
 Others have a set fee written into the lease.
 Some late fees will increase daily as rent continues to remain unpaid as well.

 Check the governing laws in your area and talk with your real estate agent to see what the local standard is regarding late fees.

 Important note about late fees: It may seem cruel, but I always charge a late fee when I rent a house—and I make it known ahead of time about this policy.
 I don’t know how many times I’ve had a tenant call with a claim of not being able to pay the rent on time, but as soon as they discover I’m going to charge them a late fee, somehow they always seem to find the money.

 By being strict with late payments, you place rent higher on your tenant’s priority scale than other obligations.
-Additionally, the extra income when rent is late is a nice compensation for the stress of not getting rent on time.

 Breaking the lease